thi-ng/umbrella/packages/file-io/README.md

 ## About

-Assorted file I/O utils (with logging support) for NodeJS.
+Assorted file I/O utils (with logging support) for NodeJS/Bun.

 Most functions in this package have optional support for the [`ILogger`](https://github.com/thi-ng/umbrella/tree/develop/packages/logger)